rakshixh/rakshixh/README.md

 ## About Me

-- I'm a Computer Science graduate who loves utilizing technology to fuel innovation and tackle challenging problems.
+- 🤖 I'm a Computer Science graduate who loves utilizing technology to fuel innovation and tackle challenging problems.
-- Passionate about contributing to open-source projects and fostering collaboration in the developer community.
+- 🚀 Passionate about contributing to open-source projects and fostering collaboration in the developer community.
+- 🖥️ Experienced web developer with a strong foundation in front-end and back-end technologies.
-- Dedicated to crafting dynamic web applications with the MERN stack.
+- 💡 Dedicated to achieving success in any domain with a strong work ethic.
+- 🧠 Problem solver with a passion for innovative solutions.

 ## Area of Specialization